kiataj/TIE4PBI/README.md

 # TIE4PBI
-This MATLAB script gives an estimation of the fringe visibility of the transport of intensity equaition (TIE) for X-ray propagation-based imaging (PBI).
+This MATLAB script provides an estimation of the fringe visibility of the Transport of Intensity Equation (TIE) for X-ray Propagation-Based Imaging (PBI).
-In this script takes into account imaging system point speard function.
-You need to provide detector and the source pont spread functions FWHM.
+This script takes into account the imaging system's point spread function.
+You need to provide the detector and the source point spread functions' FWHM.
-This allows an estimation of optimal geometry prior to setting the PBI scan.
+This allows for an estimation of optimal geometry before setting the PBI scan.